DemonMartin/tlsClient/readme.md

 ```

 > ⚠️ Warning ⚠️
-> All the JSDocs are currently based on the TLSClient Version 1.7.5, if you're using a custom LibraryPath it will not update the JSDocs.
+> - All the JSDocs are currently based on the TLSClient Version 1.7.5, if you're using a custom LibraryPath it will not update the JSDocs.
+> - Koffi isn't might not be supported by your platform.
+Please check: https://github.com/Koromix/koffi and verify that your platform is officially supported.

 ### Constructor Options
 ```js